Debbarma2000/irishdebbarma/resume.md

 ## **Miscellaneous**

 - Logistics Volunteer for Pravega 2020.
 - Part of the playing 11 in IISc football team that went to (Inter IISER Sports Meet) IISM, Pune (2019).
 - Was a volunteer for Notebook Drive, an outreach program by IISc students.
 - Was a part of the School Football (2015-2017) and Volleyball Team (2016).
+- Volunteer for the conference: Formal Power Series and Algebraic Combinatorics (FPSAC) 2022 held at IISc, Bangalore.